- University of Nebraska-Lincoln students

 What are follow-up appointments like?

-After you’ve been established with one of our psychiatric providers, follow-up appointments are scheduled to see if your symptoms are improving, if any changes should be made and to address any additional questions or concern you may have.
+After you’ve been established with one of our psychiatric providers, follow-up appointments are scheduled to see if your symptoms are improving, if any changes should be made and to address any additional questions or concerns you may have.
 Follow-up appointments are scheduled on average for 30 minutes but can vary depending on your needs.
 How often you will follow up with your psychiatric provider is determined by you and your provider.
-The frequency of follow-up appointments may be one week, two weeks, one month, three months, four months or six months for example.
-This is based on your medication, condition and symptoms.
-It is important to remember that the frequency of appointments is determined to provide you with the best, safest care.
-When prescribing stimulants to treat ADD/ADHD, it is necessary that we see you at least every three months and sooner if making medication changes.
+Usually, you meet monthly once medications are prescribed.
+However, this varies on a case-by-case basis.
+Visit frequency can range from weekly to every three months depending on symptoms, side effects, diagnoses, and patient/provider preference.

 How does a member of the psychiatric team determine what medication to prescribe for me?